mtov/engsoftmoderna/en/chapter1.md

 \index{Agile Methods}
 \index{Agile Manifesto}
-However, Waterfall faced severe criticism in the late 90s due to frequent project delays and costs overruns.
+However, Waterfall faced severe criticism in the late 90s due to frequent project delays and cost overruns.
 These issues usually happen because Waterfall requires a full requirements gathering phase, a complete design phase, followed by a a full implementation and testing phase before deploying the